Ingersoll Rand: History of Ingersoll Rand

 Simon Ingersoll founded Ingersoll Rock Drill Company in 1871 in New York, and in 1888, it combined with Sergeant Drill to form Ingersoll Sergeant Drill Company.

 Also in 1871, brothers Addison Rand and Jasper Rand, Jr. established Rand Drill Company with its main manufacturing plant in Tarrytown, New York.
 Rand drills cleared New York's treacherous Hell Gate channel and were used in the construction of water aqueducts for New York City and Washington, D.C., as well as tunnels in Haverstraw and West Point, New York, and in Weehawken, New Jersey.

 In 1905, Ingersoll-Sergeant Drill Company merged with the Rand Drill Company to form Ingersoll Rand.

 In the 1920s, Ingersoll Rand supplied diesel engines for locomotives built by both General Electric and ALCO.

+In 2000, Ingersoll-Dresser Pumps, formed in 1992 as a joint venture between Ingersoll Rand and Dresser Industries and later a wholly-owned subsidiary, was sold to Flowserve for $775 million.
+The deal made Flowserve the world's second largest pump company.

+In 2004, it sold Dresser-Rand, another joint-venture with Dresser Industries which merged the two companies' compressor businesses, to First Reserve Corporation for $1.2 billion.

 History of Gardner Denver

 Robert Gardner founded the Gardner Governor Company in 1859 in Quincy, Illinois and introduced an early effective speed controls for steam engines.
 This innovation, known as the flyball governor, helped pave the way for the later production of other industrial products such as air compressors.
 By the turn of the century, the company had sold more than 150,000 governors across the United States and Canada.

 The Gardner Governor Company merged with the Denver Rock Drill Company in 1927 to form Gardner-Denver.

 Gardner Denver grew during the early decades of the 1900s and transformed through acquisitions.
 In 1943, Gardner Denver was listed on the New York Stock Exchange for the first time.

 In the late 1950s, merger negotiations with Dresser Industries yielded no agreement, and the same outcome occurred with Cooper-Bessemer.
 In 1979, Gardner Denver was acquired by C-B's successor, Cooper Industries Inc. In 1994, Cooper spun off the Gardner Denver Industrial Machinery Division as an independent company.

 Gardner Denver Inc traded on the New York Stock Exchange until it was acquired by private equity firm Kohlberg Kravis Roberts & Co.
-L.P. in 2013.
-Gardner Denver returned to public ownership in 2017 through an initial public offering.
+(KKR & Co.) in 2013 for $3.9 billion.
+Gardner Denver returned to public ownership in 2017 through an initial public offering (IPO), with KKR & Co retaining a 35% stake.
+Deferred stock units were granted to permanent employees, some 6,000 people, as part of KKR & Co.'s "employee engagement strategy", which came to be worth approximately $100 million following the IPO.